 The Phillips Collection internship program is open to junior and senior undergraduates, graduate students and recent graduates.
 Applications are accepted for the summer, fall, and spring semesters.
 Interns receive complimentary guest admission to the museum (subject to availability), a 20% discount at the museum shop, a 10% discount in the café, and invitations to lectures and other special events.

 All required application materials must be submitted online as PDFs.
-In order to be considered for an internship, applicants must attach all required materials, including résumé, cover letter, transcripts, two letters of reference, and FAFSA document (if eligible).
+In order to be considered for an internship, applicants must attach all required materials, including résumé, cover letter, transcripts, and one letter of recommendation.
 Referees may also send their letters directly to email@example.com.

 The Phillips Collection is an equal opportunity employer of qualified individuals with diverse backgrounds and experiences.
 All employment decisions and personnel actions are conducted without regard to race, color, religion, creed, sex, sexual orientation, pregnancy, childbirth or related medical conditions, national origin, age, physical or mental disability, genetic disposition or carrier status, marital status, veteran status, personal appearance, gender identity or expression, family responsibilities, matriculation, political affiliation, or any other category protected under applicable federal, state, or local law.